geoview-core - v2.2.0

 • "calendar": parsed as a calendar date

-• "instant": parsed as an exact point in time Defaults to DEFAULT_TEMPORAL_MODE.
+• "instant": parsed as an exact point in time

 Returns Date

-A native JavaScript Date object representing the parsed date.
+A native JavaScript Date object representing the parsed date

 • Parsing, validation, and temporal logic are delegated to createDayjs.